ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Thought is the blossom; language the bud; action the fruit behind it.
+> If you cannot do great things, do small things in a great way.
 >
-> - Ralph Emerson
+> - Napoleon Hill
 <!-- END_JOKE_SECTION -->